spartnx/pyrqlaw/README.md

 ### Some things to be careful!

 - The `pyrqlaw` implementation was compared to the case studies presented in [4] which proposed the RQ-Law.
-For some of the examples, the outputs of pyrqlaw don't quite match the results from Ref.
-4, likely because of differences between the `pyrqlaw` implementation and the authors' implementation.
+For some of the examples, the outputs of pyrqlaw don't quite match the results from [4], likely because of differences between the `pyrqlaw` implementation and the authors' implementation.
 More work will be done towards addressing this mismatch in the future.

 ### References